When Should Selfish Miners Double-Spend?: Analysis of -Stealth Mining

 \subsection{Combined Revenue Ratio}

-Here, we first provide the approach where each honest block that is confirmed but does not make it into the offset chain, results in $\mathcal{R}$ additional block rewards for the adversary.
-In this case, the revenue ratio is provided in Theorem~\ref{thm::comb_revenue_stealth}.
-The metric introduced in Theorem \ref{thm::comb_revenue_stealth} is similar to the \textit{subversion gain} defined as in \cite{preneel_common_metrics}.
+Here, we provide the approach where each successful double-spend event on the target block of an attack cycle results in $\mathcal{R}$ additional block rewards for the adversary.
+In this case, the revenue ratio is provided in Corollary~\ref{thm::comb_revenue_stealth}.
+The metric introduced in Corollary~\ref{thm::comb_revenue_stealth} is similar to the \textit{subversion gain} defined as in \cite{preneel_common_metrics}.